ph1l1pF/BankAccountAPI/README.md

 # BankAccountAPI

-An API which is periodically downloading bank account statements from your different bank accounts and storing them in a Mongo DB.
+An ASP .Net Core API which is periodically downloading bank account statements from your different bank accounts and storing them in a Mongo DB.
 You can retreive your statements within a date range specified in your request.

 ## Build and start API (in Docker container)